LaunchAcademy/sinatra-activerecord-starter-kit/README.md

 # Remove the old git history and start your own
 rm -rf .git && git init && git add -A && git commit -m 'Initial commit'

+# Copy the example database.yml file over to its intended destination
+cp config/database.example.yml config/database.yml

+# Once you've edit the database.yml file as needed, you can create the database
+rake db:create
 ```

 ### Configuring Your Database

+Note the last two steps above.
 This template is set up for using a PostgreSQL database.
 You will need to create a
-`config/database.yml`.
-There is an example at `config/database.example.yml`.
+`config/database.yml` for the application to connect to the database successfully.

-Once you've created a `config/database.yml`, you can create your database with
+Once you've created and configured the `config/database.yml` file, you can create the database with the `rake db:create` command.
-`rake db:create`.

 ## Rake Tasks